 “The term ‘folk oratorio’ looks like an oxymoron, yet Judith Shatin’s Coal blends folk and oratorio so skillfully that it not only makes sense, but can be transposed to other places as a prototype, tying regional industry to art.” –Chorus!
 Volume 7, #5

-Recorded on Centaur, Innova (two portrait discs), Navona, Neuma, New World Records, Ravello and Sonora, Shatin’s music is published by Arsis Press, C.F.
-Peters, E.C.
+Recorded on Centaur, Innova (three portrait discs), Navona, Neuma, New World Records, Ravello and Sonora, Shatin’s music is published by Arsis Press, C.F.
+Peters, Colla Voce, E.C.
 Schirmer, G. Schirmer and Wendigo Music.
 She has held residencies at Bellagio, Brahmshaus, Casa Zia Lina, La Cité des Arts, MacDowell, Mishkan Omanim, the Virginia Center for Creative Arts and Yaddo.She was also invited to assist with the establishment of Civatelli Ranieri in Umbertide, IT.

 In demand as a master teacher, Shatin has served as senior composer at the Wellesley Composers Conference and at the Chamber Music Conference of the East, as a Master Artist at the Atlantic Center for the Arts, Senior Composition Faculty at California Summer Music and guest composer at the Aspen Music Festival.
 Beyond her contributions as a composer, Shatin is a strong advocate for her fellow composers.
-She served as President of American Composers (1989-93), was for two terms a board member of the League/ISCM in New York, serves on the board of the National Council of the Atlantic Center for the Arts, and has also served on the board of the American Composers Alliances.
+She served as President of American Composers (1989-93), was for two terms a board member of the League/ISCM in New York, serves on the board of the National Council of the Atlantic Center for the Arts, and has also served on the board of the American Composers Alliance.
 She is currently a member of the Fellows Council of the Virginia Center for Creative Arts and the advisory board of the International Alliance for Women in Music.

 Educated at Douglass College (Phi Beta Kappa, Julia Carlie Prize in Composition), The Juilliard School (MM., Abraham Ellstein Award) and Princeton University (MFA, PhD), Judith Shatin is William R. Kenan Jr. Professor Emerita at the University of Virginia, where she founded the Virginia Center for Computer Music and led the program to national prominence.